Project Management Learning Series: Fast Tracking vs Crashing

 Now that you know more about the schedule compression techniques of fast tracking and crashing, the differences between the two, their benefits and drawbacks, and the situations in which we can apply the two, we’re sure you’ll begin to see results in no time at all: let us know how these techniques have upped your productivity in the comments below!

-And if you're looking to learn more about Project Management, why not enroll in our accredited PMP® certification training course?
+And if you're looking to learn more about Project Management, why not enroll for our project management certification training course?

 About the On-Demand Webinar